chi-rb/chi-cloud/README.md

 The script it's using [microk8s](https://microk8s.io) to manage kubernetes.

-NOTE: All commands related to the virtual machine are prefixed with `cloud app` and are desgined to be executed inside the application path.
+NOTE: All commands for the are prefixed with `cloud app` and are desgined to be executed inside the application path.

 ### Init